hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 >
 >
 >
->     The once-off group to use for the current operation.
-This is a
->     Application Lifecycle Service 2 option.
 >
 >     --instance
 >
->     The id of the instance to filter the log stream for, or (before
+>     The id of the instance to filter the log stream for.
->     2.3), to retrieve the logs of.
 >
 >     --json
 >